-Karadayan nombu is a major Tamil festival celebrated during the Meena Sankranti or the Sankramana that comes in the month of March.
+Karadayan nombu is a major Tamil festival celebrated during the Meena Sankranti or the Sankramana that comes in March.
 This is also known as the ‘Savithri Vratham’ or ‘Savithri Nombu'.
 Karadaiyan Nombu Adai is the neivedhiyam for this festival.

 This Karadaiyan Nombu festival is celebrated at the precise moment when the month of Maasi ends and the month of Panguni begins.
 The prayers are offered and the rituals are done at that exact moment.